Skip to Main Content

 In recent weeks I have been practicing self-care by walking through my community.
 I have seen more and more yard signs honoring graduates.
 Signs celebrating high school seniors, middle school students promoting to 9th grade, and even elementary age students leaving 5th grade are popping up everywhere.
 As the parent of a 7th and 8th grader, I contemplate the impact school closures and lost spring sport seasons will have on our children.
 I wonder how the impact of job loss, financial stress, and general malaise will trickle down from moms and dads to sons and daughters.

-As the Outreach Director for the MDVA, I am blessed in many ways.
+As the Outreach Director for the DVMF, I am blessed in many ways.
 I have the opportunity to serve our veteran community, to ensure they know about their benefits, and to help connect them to resources.
 I am fortunate to be able to continue working while also being available to help my sons with schoolwork.
 I am re-learning Algebra, Spanish, and about Post Civil War Western Expansion.
 All subjects I am sure I learned many years ago, but skill sets I had all but forgotten.

 In contemplating my re-education on these subjects, I also contemplate one simple question.
 What do our children know about Memorial Day?
 Do they only know Memorial Day as a day to have picnics, to light sparklers, to eat hot dogs, and to go to the beach?
 There is no suggestion here that we should not have a picnic on Memorial Day, but rather the question is do our children know why we really have Memorial Day?